ryan5anderson/AutoFileForm/README.md

 6. **Open in browser**
    - Navigate to `http://localhost:3000/` to select your college
-   - The app uses HashRouter, so routes will be like `http://localhost:3000/#/michiganstate`
+   - Routes will be like `http://localhost:3000/michiganstate`
-   - Access admin dashboard at `http://localhost:3000/#/admin`
+   - Access admin dashboard at `http://localhost:3000/admin`

 ## Usage